Skip to main content

 Chromatic Circle LGBTIQA+ Arts Program

-The Chromatic Circle LGBTIQA+ Arts Program is designed to build community connection, visibility, and a sense of belonging for LGBTQIA+ people living in South Canberra.
+The Chromatic Circle LGBTIQA+ Arts Program is designed to build community connection, visibility, and a sense of belonging for LGBTQIA+ people living in Canberra.

 FUSE | Art & Exhibitions